 How was the campaign developed?

 Academics at Colorado State University who study science and risk communication and social-psychological factors underlying human-wildlife conflict compiled theories and research on behavior change and risk communication in the context of human-wildlife interaction; interviewed wildlife biologists, interpretation, and information specialist staff from seven national parks; and conducted observations of visitor-wildlife interaction in four national parks.
 Those activities resulted in a conceptualization of communication messages and strategies that we believed would lead to more visitors keeping safe distances from wildlife in parks.
-We worked very closely with a creative firm to bring the theoretical ideas to life in a campaign.
+We worked closely with a creative firm to bring the theoretical ideas to life in a campaign.